mrinmoy32/CurioSights-Frontend/README.md

 **Description:**

-This project is the frontend application built using React to demonstrates use of React, Node, Express and MongoDB.
-It is social media platform where users can share photos of places they have visited and also view the places visited by others..
+This project is the frontend for a MERN stack app to demonstrates use of React, Node, Express and MongoDB.
+It is social media platform where users can share photos of places they have visited and also view the places visited by others.

 **Getting Started:**